Did The FBI Plant Evidence To Convict NXIVM Leader Keith Raniere? | Joseph Tully

 It's called procedural posture by courts, attorneys, but it basically means where we're at in the case.

-with that case um however I I came in on the case after that had been filed and then I did a supplemental case so let's say that the trial is right here and the appellate court case is up here.
+So let's say that the trial is right here and the appellate court case is up here.

 So two things had been filed in the appellate court, the appeal and the supplement.

-And then I filed a on the same day as the appeal was to be heard, then I filed a motion for a new trial in the district court.
+And then I filed a, on the same day as the appeal was to be heard, then I filed a motion for a new trial in the district court.

 So the district court is where the jury trial happened.

-So we filed these these motions up here with the appellate court saying, hey, appellate court, look at what the district court did during jury trial.
+So we filed these motions up here with the appellate court saying, hey, appellate court, look at what the district court did during jury trial.

 But down here in the district court, we filed the motion for a new trial based upon the evidence tampering or the evidence of tampering that we found with regard to the digital evidence in the case presented at jury trial.